demberto/DyCall/README.md

 ## 🚀 Roadmap

-- [ ] Automatic call convention detection
+- [ ] Automatic call convention detection.
-- [ ] Function prototype detection from header files or similar
+- [ ] Function prototype detection from header files or similar.
-- [ ] Use a child process to execute, this ensures more stability
+- [ ] Use a child process to execute, this ensures more stability.
-- [ ] Documentation

 ## 🤝 Contributing